baileyalo/NFT_frontend/README.md

 # NFT_frontend
-Front end of NFT done using React.js paste contract address: "" in NFT.js file in SRC folder To run: NPM START
+Front end of NFT done using React.js paste contract address: "" in NFT.js file in src/component folder To run: NPM START

 Deploy and Mint Token